Fantastic Flips and Where to Find Them: A General Framework for Parameterized Local Search on Partitioning Problems: Discussion

 There are several ways of extending our work: In all of our applications of the framework we extensively used the expressive power of the IBEs and the flexibility of the bins.
 So far, we have not exploited the power of the types.
 For future work it is thus interesting to find examples where the number~$\tau$ of types is smaller than the neighborhood diversity or the number of distinct vectors.
 Also, it is interesting to study the parameterized complexity of the non-local search versions of the considered problems parameterized by~$\tau$ alone.
-For example, \VC admits an FPT-algorithm when parameterized by~$\nd$~\cite{koutecky2013solving} and~\MC admits an FPT-algorithm when parameterized by~$\nd+c$~\cite{GKK22}.
+For example, \textsc{Bin Packing} admits an FPT-algorithm when parameterized by~$\tau$ alone~\cite{K+21}.
+It appears to be reasonable that the algorithm can be modified to obtain fixed-parameter tractability for \textsc{Vector Bin Packing} parameterized by~$\tau$ as well.
+Furthermore, \VC admits an FPT-algorithm when parameterized by~$\nd$~\cite{koutecky2013solving} and~\MC admits an FPT-algorithm when parameterized by~$\nd+c$~\cite{GKK22}.
 However, it is not known whether such algorithms are possible for all (classic) variants of our study; for example for \NSW such an algorithm is not known.